 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 A fine needle aspiration (FNA) or biopsy of a thyroid nodule is a simple test to check a thyroid nodule or mass for cancer cells.
 A very fine, small needle is used to remove fluid and cells from the nodule or mass.
 The fluid and cells are then sent to the lab for review.
 A thyroid biopsy is safe and rarely results in complications.

 You can eat normally before your biopsy.
-Before the biopsy is done, the doctor will explain what will happen, answer your questions and ask you to sign a consent form.
+After you arrive, the doctor will explain what will happen and answer any questions.
+You will be asked to sign a consent form.

-The biopsy can take anywhere from 15-60 minutes.
+The biopsy can take anywhere from 60-90 minutes.
 It will depend on how many nodules are biopsied.
 The biopsy results are sent to your doctor within 5 days.
-Although the test is not perfect, a thyroid needle biopsy should give enough information for your doctor to decide your course of treatment.
+Although the test is not perfect, a biopsy should give enough information for your doctor to decide your course of treatment.

 You may feel mild discomfort during the procedure.
-After the numbing medicine wears off, you may have soreness for 1-2 days.
+After the numbing medicine wears off, you may be sore for 1-2 days.
 We suggest using Tylenol for soreness.
 A small amount of bruising is also common.

 When to Call